abandon-ability-able/electrumLiveCD/README.md

 # Warning

 This is my personal strategy for cold storage.
-It's similar to running Tails OS and electrum on an offline machine but uses the latest version of electrum and only runs electrum.
+It's similar to running electrum from Tails OS on an offline machine but uses the latest version of electrum and only runs electrum.
 I'm not necessarily recommending this over Tails or hardware wallets, but I'm making it available for anyone who wants to try it or build on it.

 I recommend only using this if you're comfortable with the linux terminal and know/willing to learn nix.
 I have a prebuilt image available under releases, but I suggest following the instructions below to build your own image, after checking the code yourself.